MostlyAdequate/mostly-adequate-guide/README.md

 ## Play Around with Code

 To make the training efficient and not get too bored while I am telling you another story, make sure to play around with the concepts introduced in this book.
-Some can be tricky to catch at first and are better understood by getting your hand dirty.
+Some can be tricky to catch at first and are better understood by getting your hands dirty.
 All functions and algebraic data-structures presented in the book are gathered in the appendixes.
 The corresponding code is also available as an npm module:

 ```bash